 - A conversation must occur between you and your instructor regarding the flexible attendance agreement so both parties are clear about expectations.

-- Keep your access specialist informed if absences exceed the agreement.
+- Keep your SAC Access Specialist informed if absences exceed the agreement.

 - If absences exceed the agreement, consider how this will impact the course grade and whether withdrawing from the course is an option.